dariocravero/react-live/README.md

 Live React editor using Ace.

-It also supports marty.js.
+It also supports Marty and Immutable.
 Feel free to PR your framework of choice :).

 NOTE: Everything's raw.